rpbaltazar/hotel-data-merger/README.md

 For images, for example, this means we will transform the keys from the raw data service response into what our API is supposed to render later.
 For countries, I rely on iso_country_code gem to look for the country name and assure that the raw data will store only country names and not country codes

+## Improvements to current solution

+1. Images fetching - Right now there's some data transformation going on in order to rebuild the image data structure as we plan to serve it.
+A possible solution will be create an images table that will have a image type as attribute and it'll contain the room type as value.
+This images table would have a foreign key pointing to the hotel id and from here we could easily maintain/ignore duplicates and build the final data structure through relational database associations

+2. Amenities - Similarly to the image fetching, it would be beneficial to move this to a separate table with room type as an attribute.
+This would make it easier for us to assign a room type to the amenity.

+3. Data deletion - Currently there is no way for us to remove data from our server.
+It would be good to implement a sync logic that is able to remove stale data.
+With the currently provided APIs I can't think of a very clean way to achieve this unless we do a diff on all the ids.

+4. Data sync - In a real world scenario, we would need to handle pagination for both parts